 Recreating Delos at Sissinghurst

-Vita Sackville-West, the poet and writer, began transforming Sissinghurst Castle in the 1930s with her diplomat and author husband, Harold Nicolson.
+Vita Sackville-West, the poet and writer, began transforming Sissinghurst Castle Garden in the 1930s with her diplomat and author husband, Harold Nicolson.
 Harold's architectural planning of the garden rooms accompanies Vita’s colourful and abundant planting in the gardens.

 An area of their garden known as ‘Delos’, was inspired by Vita and Harold's visit to the Greek isle in 1935.
 The island provided such a source of inspiration that on their return they aimed to emulate the feel of Delos at Sissinghurst.

 Taking inspiration from the ancient ruins of Greece, Vita scattered stones around the garden from the demolished medieval mansion which once stood at Sissinghurst and planted Mediterranean plants such as Quercus coccifera and Arbutus unedo.

 However, the Kent climate and north-facing position of the garden, combined with their limited knowledge of Mediterranean planting, meant that the garden never really became all they hoped for and instead resulted in a woodland feel.

 The spirit of experimentation and inspiration that guided Vita and Harold is evident throughout the gardens.
 Visiting a ruined island in Greece, returning to rural Kent to set about putting in broken columns and false ruins, ‘smothered there by mats of the wild flowers of Greece’, is a wonderful example of Vita’s response to what she found beautiful.

 Over time, Delos gradually lost its character and atmosphere and ended up having little or no reference to Vita and Harold’s original ambition.
 The planting, too, had significantly changed from Mediterranean inspired plants to woodland planting.